fonoster/routr/README.md

 docker-compose up --abort-on-container-exit
 ```

-> for any other plattform use the executable `./routr`
+for any other plattform use the `./routr` command at the root of your download

 &#10124; Use the command-line tool `rctl` to control the server or to launch the `web console`